juanpallotta/LPP/README.md

 Below is a description of each of these parameters:

-* `PHO_MAX_COUNT_MHz`: Photon-counting maximun counting rate.
-Used for desaturation photon-counted lidar signals under non-paralyzable method.
+* `PHO_MAX_COUNT_MHz: Photon-counting maximum counting rate.
+Used for desaturation photon-counted lidar signals under a non-paralyzable method.
-* `MIN_TOGGLE_RATE_MHZ` and `MAX_TOGGLE_RATE_MHZ`: Minumun and maximun rate of photon counting (in MHz) for gluing procedure.
+* `MIN_TOGGLE_RATE_MHZ` and `MAX_TOGGLE_RATE_MHZ`: Minumun and maximum rate of photon counting (in MHz) for the gluing procedure.
 See Licel manual for details (https://licel.com/manuals/analogpc.pdf).
-* `indx_Gluing_Low_AN` and `indx_Gluing_High_PHO`: Indexes of the analog and phothon-counting channels for gluing.
-It can be an array, and must have the same numbers of elements, containing the indexes (starting at 0) of the channels to glue.
+* `indx_Gluing_Low_AN` and `indx_Gluing_High_PHO`: Indexes of the analog and photon-counting channels for gluing.
+It can be an array and must have the same number of elements, containing the indexes (starting at 0) of the channels to glue.
 For instance, if analog channel 0 should be glued to channel 1, the setting must be:
 ```
 indx_Gluing_Low_AN   = 0
 indx_Gluing_High_PHO = 1
 ```
-in case of gluing more channels, it has to be added using comma.
+in case of gluing more channels, it has to be added using a comma.
+- `indxOffset`: The number of bins to remove from the beginning of the lidar track recorded due to the laser offset.
+This parameter should be an array with one element for each channel acquired.
+- `nBinsBkg`: Number of bins used for background correction.
+This quantity is taken from the tail of the lidar signal.
+From the example number in the previous line: the last 2000 bins will be used.
+- `BkgCorrMethod`: Background method used for the background subtraction.
+There are 3 options:
+    - `MEAN`: The bias of the lidar signal is obtained by computing the mean average of the last `nBinsBkg` bins.
+    - `FIT`: The bias of the lidar signal is obtained by computing the linear fit of the pure molecular attenuated backscatter to the lidar signal across the last `nBinsBkg` bins.
+The independent term of the fit is taken as the bias of the lidar signal.
+    - `AUTO`: An automated method to compute the bias of the raw lidar signal.
+This method is recommended in cases where molecular modulation is still detected at the end of the track recorded.
+This method is based on guessing a set of biases and a test algorithm to find which of the biases tested is the best.
+    - `NO_BKG`: No background is subtracted from the lidar signal.
+- `nBiasRes_Auto`: Number of iterations used for obtaining the bias automatically.
+Only used when `BkgCorrMethod = AUTO`.

 * `numEventsToAvg_PDL1`: Time averaging for L1 data level products.
 This parameters tell to `lidarAnalysis_PDL1` the numbers of the adjacents lidar profiles to average producing one merged profile.
 After this, the `time` dimension in the NetCDF file for the L1 data products will be reduced by `numEventsToAvg_PDL1` times.
 The averaging is applied to the L0 lidar profiles matrix.

 * `indxWL_PDL1`: An index (starting from 0) of the channel to use in layer-mask production.
 It is recommended to use an elastic lidar channel and the highest wavelength in the file for better cloud discrimination.